-This also means that the children of such women will also often remain in violent and dangerous situations rather than leave their pet behind with the abuser.
-For some women the animal has been a tool used against them in their abuse.
+This also means that the children will also often remain in violent and dangerous situations rather than leave their pet behind with the abuser.
+For some, the animal has been a tool used against them in their abuse.
 This can include threats of and actual harm towards the pets.

 Our Community Solution

 Since 2005 we have partnered with DVConnect (Domestic and Family Violence Service Qld).
 With each animal staying on average for 30 days this equals almost 4,000 care days plus veterinary expenses.
 Running Pets in Crisis means that the RSPCA needs more than $250,000 annually to continue to deliver the program.